As a NorCal local, I have witnessed Santa Cruz evolve yet steadfastly hold on to its eclectic charm.

 Q: Why is surf culture integral to Santa Cruz’s identity?

 A: Santa Cruz isn’t just a city with a beach—it’s a place where the surf is the pulse.
-Home to one of the first surf shops and the first museum dedicated to surfing, it’s shaped not only local culture but also the global surf scene.
+Home to one of the first surf shops and the first museum dedicated to surfing, it’s shaped local culture and the global surf scene.
 I’ve spent countless mornings watching the sunrise, feeling a connection to something larger than myself.

 Q: How have you experienced the surf culture in Santa Cruz?